Australia Awards Scholarships

-Undergraduate or Postgraduate Programmes that are linked to your country’s priority areas for development which are listed on the participating country profiles.
+Undergraduate or Postgraduate Programmes that are linked to your country’s priority areas for development are listed on the participating country profiles.

-Australia Awards are not designed for training in areas linked to flying aircraft, nuclear technology or military training.
+Australia Awards are not designed for training in areas linked to flying aircraft, nuclear technology, or military training.

 Number of Scholarships:

-Citizens of one of the participating countries in Asia, Pacific, Africa, and the Middle East.
+Citizens of one of the participating countries in Asia, the Pacific, Africa, and the Middle East.
 See the complete list of participating countries.

 Australia Awards Scholarships value/inclusions/duration:

-The scholarship benefits generally include: full tuition fees, return air travel, establishment allowance, contribution to living expenses (CLE), Overseas Student Health Cover (OSHC), Introductory Academic Program (IAP), Pre-course English (PCE) fees, etc. See the complete list of benefits at the official website.
+The scholarship benefits generally include: full tuition fees, return air travel, establishment allowance, contribution to living expenses (CLE), Overseas Student Health Cover (OSHC), Introductory Academic Program (IAP), Pre-course English (PCE) fees, etc. See the complete list of benefits on the official website.